-We plan to use the July 2021 issue of our BMP Newsletter as a tool with state forestry commissions and illustrate the applicability of the inspection data we collect.
+We plan to use the July 2021 issue of our BMP Newsletter as a tool to start conversations with state forestry commissions and illustrate the applicability of the inspection data we collect.
 This will allow us to gauge interest in sharing data and begin fostering mutually beneficial relationships.